 The Bible says we shouldn’t exasperate our children (Colossians 3:21) or provoke them to wrath (Ephesians 6:4).

-We believe that by distancing ourselves from our kids during the day, this will restore peace.
+It’s tempting to believe that by distancing ourselves from our kids during the day, this will restore peace.
 But this is only an external factor.
 In the meantime, we’ve failed to work on our own hearts.

-It’s possible that we are short circuiting the work God wants to do in us through our children.
+It is altogether possible that we are short circuiting the work God wants to do in us through our children.

 Our child’s behavior could be triggering something in us from our past that we never dealt with.
 Or their behavior is a reflection of our own, reminding us of our weaknesses and failures.